AmaniTechnologiesLtd/Android_Video_Public/README.md

                 //you can ask user to enable flash or you can directly enable flash thanks to
                 //switch function @see VideoSDK.toggleTorch()
             }

+             AmaniVideoRemoteEvents.CALL_ESCALATED -> {
+                //The event triggered when the studio requests the call
+                //to be transferred/forwarded to another agent.
+In this case, the call can be
+                //set to escalated true again and started as in the example.
+            }
         }
     }
 }